ResearchGate - Professional Networking

 ResearchGate's publication database lets you search through 40 million abstracts and tens of thousands of full-texts.
 You can also simultaneously search through seven of the largest literature databases including PubMed, IEEE, Citeseer, ArXiv, NASA, RePEc and Cornell University Library, as well as thousands of smaller Open Access databases, to find abstracts or download full-texts.

 Registration is free.
-Currently over 40 researchers from Wake Forest are members.
+Currently nearly 1,000 researchers from Wake Forest are members.
 Go to www.researchgate.net for more information.
 A link to it can also be found on the Carpenter Library's Bioinformatics Links site under "Learning Guides & Tools".